Why is investing in the Structured Products Fund better than investing in Structured Products Plans?

 We will write to you to acknowledge your application within five business days.
 With this advice letter, we will send you a summary of your investment and a notice of cancellation.

 Is the Fund covered by the Financial Services Compensation Scheme (FSCS)?

-Mattioli Woods plc and Lyxor Funds Solutions S.A.
-(LFS) are covered by the Financial Services Compensation Scheme (FSCS).
-Therefore, you may be entitled to compensation from the FSCS in the event that either company is declared in default and you have suffered a loss as a result of its actions or negligence.
+Mattioli Woods plc is covered by the Financial Services Compensation Scheme (FSCS).
+Therefore, you may be entitled to compensation from the FSCS in the event that Mattioli Woods plc is declared in default and you have suffered a loss as a result of its actions or negligence.
 In this event, the compensation limit is currently £85,000 per person.
 If the level of your claim against us is greater than £85,000, you would not be covered for the excess.
-The Fund itself is not a member of the UK Financial Services Compensation Scheme (FSCS), therefore as a UK investor, the Fund will not be protected by the FSCS.
+Please note that the Mattioli Woods Structured Products Fund and the Management Company Lyxor Funds Solutions S.A.
+(LFS) are not members of the Financial Services Compensation Scheme (FSCS), therefore as a UK investor, the Fund will not be protected by the FSCS.

 What would happen if Société Générale were to cease trading?